samuel-jimenez/GramEditor/docs/src/languages/swift.md

 ## Debugging

 The Swift extension provides a debug adapter for debugging Swift code.
-Zed's name for the adapter (in the UI and `debug.json`) is `Swift`, and under the hood it uses [`lldb-dap`](https://github.com/swiftlang/llvm-project/blob/next/lldb/tools/lldb-dap/README.md), as provided by the Swift toolchain.
+Tehanu's name for the adapter (in the UI and `debug.json`) is `Swift`, and under the hood it uses [`lldb-dap`](https://github.com/swiftlang/llvm-project/blob/next/lldb/tools/lldb-dap/README.md), as provided by the Swift toolchain.
 The extension tries to find an `lldb-dap` binary using `swiftly`, using `xcrun`, and by searching `$PATH`, in that order of preference.
 The extension doesn't attempt to download `lldb-dap` if it's not found.